deeplearning4j/nd4j/getstarted.md

 Version `0.4-rc3.9` or higher now includes all backends by default.
 However, if you are using a build tool such as SBT or Gradle, you will need to explicitly pull binaries for the platform you are using. *Especially* if you are building on one platform but deploying to another (OS X vs. Linux).
 Information on how to do this can be found on the [dependencies](../dependencies.html) page.

-For example, a `build.gradle` file will look like this:
+For example, a `build.gradle` file will include an extra definition for the targeted platform:

 ```
 dependencies {